top of page

 I was the car worth last pennies

-the ones you never see now.
+with besties in the back that you never see now.

 in the front passenger seat